My Account

 Natural Capital

-This refers to the natural assets that underpin these services, including the mangroves that purify water, bees that pollinate crops and forests whose trees naturally capture carbon dioxide (CO2).
-Biodiversity loss and degradation can reduce the quantity, quality and resilience of ecosystem services.
+Natural capital refers to the natural assets that provide ecosystem services, including the mangrove trees that purify water, bees that pollinate crops and forests that naturally capture CO2.
+Biodiversity loss can reduce the quantity, quality and resilience of natural assets and the essential ecosystem services they support.

-Preserving biodiversity is critical to protecting the natural capital underlying the ecosystem services we rely on.
+It’s all linked together.
+Preserving biodiversity protects the natural capital needed to provide the ecosystem services we rely on every day.

 Biodiversity